sciencemath/sciencemath/README.md

 ## Will work for food 💻 Hire me!

-🧑🏻‍💻 Currently looking for work
+- 🧑🏻‍💻 I am currently seeking new career opportunities.
+(Front-end, React JS/Native)

-- 🌎 The answer to everything is 42
+- 🌎 The answer to life and everything is 42.
-- 📚 Learning something new about programming or/and math everyday
+- 📚 I make it a point to learn something new about programming and mathematics every day.
-- 💪🏻 Gym everyday to keep the mind active
+- 💪🏻 I maintain a daily gym routine to keep both my body and mind active.
+- 🧘🏻 Maintaining a clear and positive mindset daily is of utmost importance to me.

 <!--